swedenconnect/technical-framework/README.md

 ### Updates to the current version of the specifications

-Recommended updates to the current versions are published in the "[Updates to the Swedish eID Framework](Updates%20to%20the%20Swedish%20eID%20Framework.md)" document.
+Currently, no recommended updates to the current version of the framework exists.

 ## Older versions